CDAT/cdat.github.io/README.markdown

 # uvcdat-site

-This is the soon-to-be new [UV-CDAT website].
+This is the new [UV-CDAT website].
 It was generated with [Webshooter][aims-group/webshooter] and runs on [Hyde][hyde/hyde].
 It uses [hyde-bootstrap][aims-group/hyde-bootstrap] as a starting point.